primatejs/primate/docs/modules/python.md

 route will contain an additional `session` property, allowing you to retrieve and set session data from within Python.

-Here is a Python route that, in case a session does not exist, creates it with a `count` equaling 0 and otherwise increments `count` by 1.
+Here is a route that, in case a session does not exist, creates it with a `count` equaling 0 and otherwise increments `count` by 1.
 In both cases, the session data is served to the client as JSON.